groucho75/phmisk/README.md

 If you like to use other packages instead of standard (e.g. another template engine), you have to set them in `require` section inside `composer.json`, then change the initialisation in `bootstrap.php`.

+If you need javascript libraries, of course you can get them via Composer, or you can download them and put in `ui` folder, or simply link their CDN from template files.

 ### Tutorials & Samples